ProgrammerJ1/coreutilsLibrary/README.md

 # coreutilsLibrary
-A library to allow the coreutils to be used programmaticly
+A library to allow the gnu coreutils to be used programmaticly